Self - Esteem & Confidence With Self - Compassion Hypnotherapy

 This kindness includes being mindful of the fact that we are often listening to a harsh, internal mentor that does not serve us constructively.

 To overcome this inner critic, we must identify when it arises, understand where it comes from, separate out the errant teachers views and behaviours from our own and finally, challenge the painful behaviour it perpetuates.
 As we do this, we turn to self-compassion for support.
+You can read more regarding turning off that destructive critical inner voice and know when to use self-compassion by following this link.

 According to self-compassion researcher Dr. Kristin Neff, self-compassion involves “being open to and moved by one’s own suffering, experiencing feelings of caring and kindness toward oneself, taking an understanding, nonjudgmental attitude toward one’s inadequacies and failures, and recognising that one’s experience is part of the common human experience.”
 Self-compassion allows us to meet our inner critic with empathy.
 It allows us to extend this empathy to others, who are also living largely at the whim of their critical inner voice.
 Peeling back the overbearing layers of this inner critic and embracing self-compassion are at the heart of truly knowing ourselves and becoming who we want to be.